 Edward Bayley died in July of 1936.
 Mary Bayley continued to live at 134 Marlborough until her death in 1956.

-In mid-1957, 134 Marlborough was purchased by Eli (Elie) A. Richard, a barber, and his wife, Jeanne M. (Ducharme) Richard, a musician and music teacher.
+On February 28, 1957, 134 Marlborough was purchased from Mary Bayley’s estate by Eli (Elie) A. Richard, a barber, and his wife, Jeanne M. (Ducharme) Richard, a musician and music teacher.
 They previously had lived at 134 St. Botolph.
 In August of 1957, they applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and lodging house.
 They continued to live at 134 Marlborough and operate it as a lodging house until 1972.